 • reduces acid production in the mouth

-This actively protects teeth from damage.
+This actively protects the teeth from damage.

 Why is enamel protection so important?